home> poets> Barbara Hickson biography

 DragonSpawn Press

-Barbara Hickson’s poems have appeared widely in anthologies and journals including Magma, Poetry Salzburg, London Grip, Channel, Echtrai and Finished Creatures amongst many others.
-Her poems have been placed and commended in several competitions including Magma Editors’ Choice and The Plough Prize.
+Barbara Hickson’s poems have appeared in anthologies and journals including Magma, Poetry Salzburg Review, London Grip, Channel, Echtrai and Finished Creatures amongst many others.
+Her poems have also been placed and commended in several competitions including Magma Editors’ Choice and The Plough Prize.
 She holds a B.A.
 (Hons) in Literature and an M.A. in Creative Writing (Poetry).

 In 2019 she had twelve poems published in a shared collection entitled Rugged Rocks, Running Rascals – poems for complicated times, published by DragonSpawn Press.